-Those with FSAs can upload claims directly into the portal and avoid completing a claim form by clicking "File a Claim" on either the Flex portal or mySanfordFlexPlan mobile phone app and follow a few easy steps to file your claim.
+Those with FSAs can upload claims directly into the portal and avoid completing a claim form on either the MyHealthEquity.com portal or HealthEquity mobile app and follow a few easy steps to file your claim.
 Those with HSAs can make a normal distribution to their bank account on file from the portal.